 - Live histogram – You can display a live histogram on the rear screen in live view.
 This histogram display updates instantaneously as the scene changes or as you make exposure adjustments.
 Rather than making an exposure, checking the histogram, making adjustments, and then shooting again – you can simply get it right the first time.

 - Manual focus – In many cases live view provides the very best method for achieving accurate manual focus.
 While you can manually focus on the ground glass of the normal viewfinder, really critical manual focus is very difficult using that approach.
-However, with live view you can zoom in to 5X or 10X magnification and focus precisely on any point in the frame by moving the portion of the image shown in the magnified view.
+However, with live view you can zoom in to 5X or 10X or higher magnification and focus precisely on any point in the frame by moving the portion of the image shown in the magnified view.
 This is like having a 10x loupe built into the camera.
 There are more advantages related to manual focusing, but I’ll break them out separately below.

-- Night photography – It was actually while doing night photography that I first gave live view a serious try.
+- Night photography – It was while doing night photography that I first gave live view a serious try.
 I was shooting some industrial subjects under full moon and artificial light and trying to focus on the side of a dimly lit building without much luck.
 AF could not acquire focus, and in the darkness I couldn’t see enough detail to focus manually through the viewfinder.
-However, with live view – keeping in mind that the camera adjusts the image brightness – my very dark subject was light enough that I could manage to focus manually and get a sharp image.
+However, with live view — keeping in mind that the camera adjusts the image brightness on the screen — my very dark subject was light enough that I could manage to focus manually and get a sharp image.

 - Neutral density filters – I sometimes use a 9-stop neutral density (ND) filter in order to make rather long daytime exposures.
 The 9-stop ND is so dark that you cannot really even see your scene through it and composing and focusing are impossible.
 My previous method of operation was to compose the scene and focus first, switch off the AF feature, attach the ND, and then shoot “blind.”
 However, if I needed to change the composition or adjust focus I would need to remove the ND filter again and repeat the laborious process.
 I quickly discovered that the live view can display a useful image even with this filter attached, permitting changes in composition, manual focus, and even depth of field checks while the filter remains in place.